 How To Dry A Wooden Cutting Board

-A critical step in caring for a wooden board is to dry it properly after each use.
-The best way to do this is to dry it with a clean dish towel or paper towel.
-Once it's dry, you can place it upright on your counter, dish rack, or in a cool, dark place.
+Dish Rack Or Dish Drying Mat: Once it's dry, you can place it upright on your counter, dish rack, or your drying mats.
 You want to avoid placing the butcher board in direct sunlight, which can cause the wood to crack.

 How To Sanitize A Wooden Cutting Board

 It's important to sanitize your wooden cutting board regularly, especially if it is used for cutting raw meat.
 If you do not frequently sanitize your chopping board, it can lead to bacteria building up and cross-contamination.
+For extra sanitation, especially after cutting meat or fish:

 How To Remove Odors From A Wooden Cutting Board